DSgenes/Hospitality-Analytics/README.md

 • Promote the first row as header if its needed for the dim_rooms table.

-# Adding a Column For Weekdays and Weekends
+# Removing a Column For Weekdays and Weekends

 • In the dim_date table, based on discussions with the subject matter expert in the hotel industry, Friday and Saturday are considered weekends.
 However, the table currently defines weekends as Saturday and Sunday.